bcprescott/bcprescott.github.io/_posts/2021-05-04-Lets-Talk-Artificial-Intelligence.md

 AI or AGI?
 -----------------------------------

-Let us be real, when many see the term Artificial Intelligence the first thing that comes to mind is Skynet.
-Well, if not Skynet probably some kind of robotics (see [Boston Dynamics]('https://www.bostondynamics.com/spot)).
+When many see the term Artificial Intelligence the first thing that comes to mind is Skynet.
+Well ok, if not Skynet probably some kind of robotics (see [Boston Dynamics]('https://www.bostondynamics.com/spot)).
 However, there is not just one _type_ of artificial intelligence.

 Artificial Intelligence (AI) itself is more of a broad-brush stroke term, incorporating many different subfields.
 We may leverage machine learning techniques to create something that can help predict a future state, or to understand a scenario and provide a recommended next step to us humans (prescriptive/decision analytics).
 This could be seen as a form of intelligence, as we are providing a cognitive task commonly done by a human.